Check out our new Podcast "Breathe This" on apple podcasts and and

 Tips for Optimizing Your Corsi-Rosenthal Box

 • Replace Filters as Needed: Over time, filters can become clogged with particles, reducing the efficiency of the box.
-Replacing filters every 3-6 months, depending on usage and air quality, will help maintain peak performance.
+Replace filters when they become visibly dirty, damaged, or loaded with particles, and follow the filter manufacturer’s guidance; heavy smoke or dust conditions may require more frequent replacement.

 • Placement Matters: Place the box in the center of the room or in a location where airflow isn’t obstructed, allowing it to clean as much air as possible.